thanhtt-demo/flink_examples/README.md

 ### Examples
 To illustrate the deployment and usage of data engineering technologies on AWS, we provide several examples:

-- Deploying Kafka on AWS: Step-by-step guide to deploying Apache Kafka clusters using Amazon MSK, including cluster configuration, security settings, and monitoring.
+- Deploying Kafka on AWS: Step-by-step guide to deploying Apache Kafka clusters using ECS, EKS, including cluster configuration, security settings, and monitoring.
-- Real-time Data Processing with Flink on AWS: Tutorial on deploying Apache Flink applications on AWS Kinesis Data Analytics, covering application setup, data ingestion, and stream processing logic.
+- Real-time Data Processing with Flink on AWS: Tutorial on deploying Apache Flink applications on ECS, EKS
 - Integrating Kafka Connect with AWS Services: Example of deploying Kafka Connect connectors for seamless integration with AWS services such as Amazon S3, Amazon Redshift, and Amazon DynamoDB.
 - Scaling Data Pipelines on AWS: Best practices for scaling data pipelines on AWS, including auto-scaling configurations, performance optimization, and cost management strategies.
 - Monitoring and Logging: Guide to setting up monitoring and logging for data engineering applications on AWS using services like Amazon CloudWatch, AWS X-Ray, and AWS CloudTrail